b3n3d17/b3n3d17.github.io/_pages/about.md

 ---

 I started my careere as a chemical technician at <a href ="https://www.roche.de/ueber-roche/standorte/penzberg/">Roche Diagnostics GmbH in Penzberg.
 Being inspired to learn more I continued my studies with a with Bachelor and Masters degree in Computer Sciences at the <a href="https://www.hs-kempten.de/">Univercity of Applied Sciences Kempten</a>.
 There I could combine my love for technology with the beautiful nature of the Allgäu region.
 I finished my degree with a thesis at <a href="https://siemens.com"> Siemens</a> in Munich where I continue to work as a Junior Cybersecurity Architect.
 In that role I am researching and consulting on blockchain security, container security and privacy topics together with my collegues.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.